NRCan/PlotFTIR/paper/paper.md

 multiple linear baselining functions, and conversion between absorbance and transmittance units (both commonly used in FTIR studies, but each preferred by different scientific applications).

+More advanced spectra manipulation or chemometrics may be performed by other packages such as `ir``[@teickner:2022]` or `ChemoSpec` `[@hanson:2024]`.
+To facilitate collaboration between packages, `PlotFTIR` contains functions which can convert data to or from the format specified by these other packages.
+This permits complex baseline, smoothing, or derivative calculations in `ir`, or detailed statistics such as PCA, clustering, or ANOVA in `ChemoSpec`, and pretty plotting in `PlotFTIR` all in one workflow.

 `PlotFTIR` supports annotation of graphics with markers and labels, simple title and legend changes, sample renaming functions, and output options.
-It also determines logical default graphical parameters, including titles, legends, axis labels, color palettes, and the inversion of the x-axis.
-It does this in contrast to other `R` packages for FTIR which focus on spectra statistics or processing, but ignore the graphical requirements of publishing journal articles or reports (i.e. normal x-axis, default ggplot2 colour palettes and labels, no support for annotation beyond ggplot functions, etc.) `[@teickner2022;hanson2024]`.
+It also provides logical default graphical parameters, including titles, legends, axis labels, color palettes, and the inversion of the x-axis typical of IR spectral images.
+It does this in contrast to the other `R` packages for FTIR  which focus on spectra statistics or processing, but ignore the graphical requirements of publishing journal articles or reports (i.e. producing plots with normal x-axis orientation, default ggplot2 colour palettes and labels, no support for annotation beyond ggplot functions, etc.) `[@teickner:2022;hanson:2024]`.

 Since `PlotFTIR` produces graphics using `ggplot2`, it enables novice users to produce graphics easily without preventing advanced users from performing customization using ggplot2 or other add-on packages `[@wickham:2016]`.

-`PlotFTIR`
+Graphical functions in `PlotFTIR` are designed to be used in a traditional step-wise or piped fashion, where multiple graphical manipulations can be performed sequentially.

+The documentation for `PlotFTIR` is available in English and French.

 # Acknowledgements